webim/webim-client-sdk-ios/README.md

 ## License

-_WebimClientLibrary_ is available under the MIT license.
+_WebimMobileSDK_ is available under the MIT license.
 See the LICENSE file for more info.